ChienYao-Lin/Currency-Rate-Check-Airflow/README.md

 # Currency Rate Check with Airflow
-A simple airflow app that remind me the currency rate (TWD/AUD) with email
+This is a simple airflow app that remind me the currency rate (TWD/AUD) with email.
+The rate will be recorded in local postgresSQL database.

 ## Deployment